 Windradyne - Warrior

-Windradyne was 13 years old when settlers established a settlement named Bathurst in 1813.
+Windradyne was 13 years old when the British military established a settlement named Bathurst in 1813.
+They called him Saturday.

 Welcomed